CHEZ-FM

 CHEZ-FM (106.1 MHz, CHEZ 106) is a Canadian radio station broadcasting a mainstream rock format in Ottawa, Ontario.
-The station is owned by Rogers Sports & Media.
+The station is owned by Rogers Radio, a division of Rogers Sports & Media.
 CHEZ's studios are located at the intersection of Thurston Drive and Conroy Road in Ottawa, while its transmitter is located in Camp Fortune, Quebec, within Gatineau Park.